Streamlining tracking number creation: more numbers and fewer mistakes

 There was a valid concern from stakeholders: the destination number was used to pre-populate the area code during number selection.
 Moving it later risked breaking that logic.

-I observed that many users routed numbers to call flows right after creation, so I added in-wizard routing to avoid a separate follow-up flow.
+Additionally, I observed that many users routed numbers to call flows right after creation, so I added in-wizard routing to avoid a separate follow-up flow.

 Visual platform library to drive discovery

-A “Most Popular” section, paired with familiar logos and names, made it easier to choose the right platform and reinforced the idea of “one platform, one number” for better attribution.
+I introduced a visual platform library organized by popularity, with familiar logos and category groupings.
+This made it easier to choose the right platform and reinforced the idea of “one platform, one number”.

 De-risking: I tested an early, limited version in a parallel first-run onboarding project.
 It outperformed the existing flow, validating the approach for the wizard.